 A ferry from Piraeus (Athens) will take about 15 hours, so that’s probably not the best option for most tourists.
 But ferries from the other Dodecanese Islands, or even from Turkey do make sense.

-If you’re staying elsewhere on Rhodes island, there is a decent bus system with lots of routes into Rhodes Town.
+If you’re staying elsewhere on Rhodes Island, there is a decent bus system with lots of routes into Rhodes Town.
 For the east side of the island, you can find details here of the KTEL buses.
 For the west side of the island, you’ll need to use RODA buses.

 The other option is to rent a car, and that’s certainly going to be the easiest and give you the most flexibility to explore.
 I recommend using Discover Cars in Rhodes for the best rates.

 Once you’re in Rhodes Town, I would suggest giving yourself the whole day to explore.
-You can walk the streets and see the medieval architecture in less time than that, but it’s really worth going inside some of the main attractions, and that takes a while.
+You can walk the streets and see medieval architecture in less time than that, but it’s really worth going inside some of the main attractions, and that takes a while.

 Definitely see the Palace of the Grand Master.
 The Archaeological Museum is also really worthwhile (even just for the building!).
 And you won’t want to miss the Street of the Knights.